asterixorobelix/MakerSweet/ConcordREADME.txt

 computer of the QSOPT code which you downloaded earlier.
 You do this by: $ ./configure --with-qsopt=DIR where DIR is the full path name (not the relative path name) for a directory containing both qsopt.a and qsopt.h.
 If you are in windows, you will need to install cygwin (https://cygwin.com/install.html).
-You can then cd /8460p/Desktop
+In the cygwin terminal, You can then cd /8460p/Desktop then ./config.guess
 You then: $ make

 You then open the terminal in the concorde/TSP/ folder.
 Running "./concorde -s 99 -k 100" in the terminal